theCampel/leocamacho-private-notes/content/AI.md

   - Artificial Intelligence
 ---
 ## But What Actually Is It?
-It's a huge field, but basically imagine the world as mad up of [[Functions]].
+It's a huge field, but basically imagine the world as made up of [[Functions]].
 In other words, the world ([[💻 Computer Science|computer science]] more specifically) is made up of problems that you can give an input and it returns an output.
 Feed it photos of a dog?
 It returns the breed.
 Give it a bunch of words in a sentence and it outputs the next one.

 Machine Learning is all about finding ways to find those functions. *(In an unreal and oddly roundabout way, sometimes we're trying to [[Algorithm Distillation|learn the algorithms that we already know]].)*